 _10# create your project folder_10mkdir your-project_10_10# move into the new folder_10cd your-project_10_10# start a new git repository — important, don't skip this step_10git init

 Initialize Supabase to set up the configuration for developing your project locally:

 Once all of the Supabase services are running, you'll see output containing your local Supabase credentials.
-You can use the stop command at any time to stop all services.
+It should look like this, with urls and keys that you'll use in your local project:

 To access the database from an edge function in your local Supabase setup, replace

 Database changes are managed through "migrations."
 Database migrations are a common way of tracking changes to your database over time.